I Know You Want Me (Calle Ocho): Music video

 The music video was first released to YouTube on March 9, 2009, by Ultra Music and was directed by David Rousseau and produced by Alexandra Sdoucos.
-It features Pitbull, Nayer (wearing a peaked cap), and models Sagia Castañeda, Maria Milian, and Angelica Casañas.
+It features Pitbull, Nayer (wearing a peaked cap), and Miami-based models Sagia Castañeda, Angelica Casañas and New Jersey-based Maria Milian.
 It has received over 286 million views even though this particular upload is not available for worldwide viewership due to licensing restrictions in certain countries.

 "I Know You Want Me (Calle Ocho)" was the number one most viewed music video on YouTube in 2009.
-The video received 82 million views, easily beating out the second and third most viewed videos both by Disney star Miley Cyrus, "The Climb" (64 million views) and "Party in the U.S.A."
+The video received 82 million views, easily beating out the second and third most viewed videos both by Disney star (at the time) Miley Cyrus, "The Climb" (64 million views) and "Party in the U.S.A."
 (54 million views).

 The official music video version (without Ultra Music identifiers) was released onto Pitbull's official Vevo channel on May 25, 2011.
 It received over 3 million views even though this particular upload was not available for worldwide viewership, again due to licensing restrictions in certain countries.
 The video has since been removed from YouTube.